marcuu/manner/README.md

 ### Frontend Setup

 - The frontend files (HTML, CSS, JavaScript) should be placed in the designated static directory of your Flask application.
+- Alternatively, you can host these files through a web host like StableHost.

 ### Running the Application

-- Start the Flask server by running `flask run` from the command line within your project directory.
+- Start the Flask server by executing `flask run` from the command line within your project directory.
 - Access the web application via the provided local URL or configure a domain if hosted.

 ## Usage

 ### Selecting Meals

-- Use the dropdown menu for each day to select a meal.
+- Utilise the dropdown menu for each day to select a meal.
 - The dropdown menus are populated with meal options from the database.

 ### Generating a Shopping List